deepaksood619/deepaksood619.github.io/docs/management/project-management/agile.md

 - One cannot anticipate every detail of a complex problem.
 - Start simple (with something that works), then improve it.
 - Identify emerging patterns and continuously adapt the structure of your code.
-(Refactoring, for which you want Unittests)
+(Refactoring, for which you want Unit tests)

 Agility gives the enterprise the ability to out-innovate its competition.
 And, as technology both raises the bar for competition and lowers barriers to innovation, those enterprises that fail to out-innovate will themselves be out-innovated into oblivion.